hausanlp/hausanlp/README.md

 ## Meeting Notes

-   - This is a meeting note for our weekly meeting
+   - This is a [meeting notes](https://hausanlp.github.io/meetings-note/) for our weekly meeting

 ## Latest Hausa Blog post